CultivateHQ/cultivateHQ.com/source/jobs/index.html.md

 #### Pair programming half-day

-The final stage is pair programming with our developers at our Edinburgh office, as well as working on a small UX task.
+The final stage is pair programming with our developers and designers at the Edinburgh office.
 Recruitment is a whole-team decision at Cultivate, and we find this the best way to get to know you and let you get to know us.

 ### Equal-opportunities